Can my landlord give me a space heater instead of fixing the heat?

 A short-term solution

-Space heaters can be used as a temporary fix if a building’s heat is out, but the apartment must be as warm as it would have been if the heating system was functioning under the Housing Maintenance Code, says Jason Blumberg, a staff attorney at Mobilization for Justice, a free legal assistance service for New Yorkers.
+Space heaters can be used as a temporary fix if a building’s heat is out, but the apartment must be as warm as it would have been if the heating system was functioning under the Housing Maintenance Code, said Jason Blumberg, a staff attorney at Mobilization for Justice, a free legal assistance service for New Yorkers.

 Regardless of the heating method, your landlord is required to keep your apartment at 68 degrees if outdoor temperatures drop below 55 degrees during the day, from 6 a.m. to 10 p.m., throughout heat season.
 At night, the temperature inside must be at least 62 degrees—regardless how warm it is outside.